Shark NV352 vs. NV360

 3. Cleaning Performance

 These days, vacuum cleaners are highly specialized, so before you add it to cart, it will be essential for you to consider the cleaning orientation.
-The three Shark Navigator vacuums offer pretty much the same cleaning performance.
+The two Shark Navigator vacuums offer pretty much the same cleaning performance.

 Also known as suction power, this is a fundamental consideration when buying any vacuum, whether Roombas, or the likes of Dyson V Series.
 There is not much difference when it comes to the performance of the above upright vacuums.